jan-kasi/school-notes/notes/Eat, Pray, Love.md

 ![extract](../attachments/exEatPrayLove.png)

 Genre: travelogue, memoir
-Purpose: entretain, vicarious experience, to record/store
+Purpose: entertain, vicarious experience, to record/store

 How purpose is achieved:
 - satire of travelling for an epic quest